rahulnautiyal005/HireReady/README.md

 ## HireReady 🧠📄

 **HireReady** is a Flask-based resume enhancement tool that identifies weak or overused phrases in resumes and replaces them with stronger, more impactful alternatives.
-It uses Design and Analysis of Algorithms (DAA) like Rabin-Karp, KMP, and Boyer-Moore for efficient text matching, ensuring optimized performance and high accuracy.
+It uses Algorithms  Rabin-Karp  for efficient text matching, ensuring optimized performance and high accuracy.
-The tool supports `.pdf`, `.docx`, and `.txt` files and preserves original formatting while delivering improved content.

 ## 📁 Project Structure